bahtiyartan/troia/docs/55InheritanceCross.rst

 Inheritance on TROIA
 --------------------

-TROIA is also an object oriented programming language and supports inheritance for all TROIA item types (class, dialog, report, component).
+TROIA is an object oriented programming language and supports inheritance for all TROIA item types (class, dialog, report, component).

 As it is same in other programming languages, only inheriting an item does not mean changing its structure or behaviour, it only means creating heritage from base class.
 In practical if you only inherit an item, you can use base item with child's name.
 To change behaviour/structure, you must override one at least one method of base item or add a new method to child item.
 If you add a method which has same name with one of the base methods this means you **"override"** this method and change its behaviour.
 In TROIA jargon, overriding is called *inheriting a method* (In this book we will use "override method" term instead of "inherit method").

+In TROIA an item can inherit only one base item.
+In other words, a sub class can only have a single base class.
+But it is allowed to inherit a child class.
+For example class A" can inherit class B which is child of class C.

 When it comes to technical background, for a good understanding of inheritance with all aspects, you need to know that compiler has the most important role in inheritance process, because all inheriting operations are performed on compile time.
-While conpiling a child class, compiler resolves parent/child information at first and after the compilation it creates child item's binary file.
+While compiling a child class, compiler resolves parent/child information at first and after the compilation it creates child item's binary file.
 This binary file contains child item's own controls/methods, additionally it has a kind of link with base's binary data.

 Inheriting Classes